 SEC. -.
 No railroad or other transportation company shall grant free passes, or tickets, or passes or tickets at a discount, to members of the Legislative Assembly, or to any state, county or municipal officer, and the acceptance of any such pass or ticket by a member of the Legislative Assembly, or any such officer, shall be a forfeiture of his office.

 Which substitute was adopted.
+Ayes and nays were demanded.

 The roll being called there were ayes, 42, nays, 24; viz: